bchu/bchu.github.io/README.markdown

 1. Update bootstrap.
 2. Pull changes from octopress classic theme. (esp.
 JS changes);
-3. This theme contains changes (i.e. projects/index.markdown) that are not reflected in the static website.
-    * consider just generating a new site and starting from that one for the static site
-4. Move away from the theme and just have everything in the source/sass folders
 5. after clicking on a blog, show button to return to index
-6. fix width layout overflow -> certain content elements are larger than body/html, such that there's always scrolling/overflow
 7. consider different permalink schemes
 8. Revamp Google search appearance, FB appearance